luminus-framework/luminus/resources/md/useful_libraries.md

-Luminus aims to provide you with solid defaults for creating your web application.
+Luminus aims to provide solid defaults for creating your web application.
 As such it comes packaged with several libraries by default.
 These libraries include [Buddy](https://github.com/funcool/buddy) for security, [Bouncer](https://github.com/leonardoborges/bouncer) for validation, [Selmer](https://github.com/yogthos/Selmer) for HTML templating,